SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 ```
 (contents truncated for readability)

-This file is to be placed as `/.well-known/did.json` on the webserver, e.g. `mydomain.com/.well-known/did.json`.
+This file is to be placed as `/.well-known/did.json` on the web server, e.g. `mydomain.com/.well-known/did.json`.
 As a result it will be accessible using the DID reference `did:web:mydomain.com` which we will be using when creating Verifiable Credentials in the following steps.

 **Important:** Each `verificationMethod` entry in the DID document receives a unique `id` field.
 When creating Verifiable Credentials referencing the DID document, their `proof.verificationMethod` value must exactly match one of the `id`s within `verificationMethod` of the DID document!
 This includes the `#`-prefixed appendix (`did:web:mydomain.com#JWK2020-RSA` in this example).